 From the Kaggle data, you can also average out the minimum nights in the dataset.
 I already know the answer, so I’ll just tell you it’s 7.02 nights.
 Multiply average minimum nights by average price and you’ll make ~$1,483.88/week with the possibility of the profit decreasing as reviews start rolling in.
 Additionally, don’t forget to subtract Airbnb’s pay cut, which is typically under 13%.

-There Are Many More Examples of Creative Approaches to Machine Learning.
+As You May Have Guessed, There Are Many More Examples of Creative Data Predictions

-If you want to see more examples on the possibilities of what you can achieve with data predictions in business.
-To see more possibilities, visit our case studies:
+If you want to see more examples on the possibilities of what you can achieve with data predictions in business. visit our case studies:

 - Calculate dynamic pricing